Understanding human resources for health recruitment and deployment in post-conflict settings

 This study contributes to ReBUILD’s work on the evolution of human resource (HR) management policies and practices for staff recruitment and deployment during and after conflict or crisis.
 The study aims to improve understanding of how recruitment and deployment policies, processes and practices contribute to an effective health workforce coverage including a gender and equity lens after the conflict in Timor Leste.
 The study covers the period from the resolution of the conflict to the present.

 Countries and policy context

 Timor Leste experienced 24 years of conflict before gaining independence from Indonesia in 2002.
-Since then, recruitment and deployment systems have been key to the rehabilitation of the health workforce, and continue to play an important role in ensuring that the appropriate health workers are attracted and incorporated into an expanding health system.
+Since then, recruitment and deployment systems have been key for the rehabilitation of the health workforce, and continue to play an important role in ensuring that the appropriate health workers are attracted and incorporated into an expanding health system.

 Expected areas of influence

-Young doctors examining a patient in Los Palos
+Above image: Young doctors examining a patient in Los Palos

 A stakeholder engagement exercise was carried out in April 2017 during which main stakeholders, including the Prime Minister (former Minister for Health), senior decision-makers from the Ministry of Health, Ministry of Education, National University of Timor Leste, Public Service Commission and the World Health Organization, were briefed about the project, asked to provide their suggestions to ensure alignment of research objectives with the country needs and to obtain their commitment for collaboration and support.
 Ethical approval was received from Liverpool School of Tropical Medicine and the National University of Timor Leste.

 Alvaro with the Timorese research team, Dr Joao Martins and Sara Pereira